-An Upstate plumbing company, Amo, sued after installing 75 Eccotemp-made tankless units in new homes in Richland and Lexington counties.
+An Upstate plumbing company, Amo, sued after it installed 75 Eccotemp tankless heating units in new homes in Richland and Lexington counties.

-Eric Bland, an attorney representing Amo, said that around 2008 the water heaters began failing once the outside temperatures dropped.
-About 70 percent of the purchased units froze, causing pipes to burst in some of the homes, he said.
+Eric Bland, a Columbia attorney representing Amo, said that around 2008 the heaters began failing once the outside temperatures dropped.
+About 70 percent of the units froze, causing pipes to burst in some of the homes, he said.

-Bland also said he plans to ask that Eccotemp’s filing be dismissed.
+Bland also said he will ask that Eccotemp’s filing be dismissed.